Original blog post here.

 Mary Jane is basically an investigative journalist in this version and is portrayed as more independent and capable than in most well-known depictions.
 It’s a good approach to the character, allowing her to get more to do, while also giving her character and storylines reasonable limitations given that she is nevertheless a completely regular person in a world of superheroes and villains — including, as J. Jonah Jameson (an angry podcaster in this version, having retired from the Daily Bugle) points out: Nazis made of bees!

-Full disclosure: there is a Spider-Man villain who is indeed a Nazi made of bees.
+Full disclosure: there is indeed a Spider-Man villain who is in fact a Nazi made of bees.
 He does, however, never appear in-person in the game.

 Mary Jane is never quite a damsel in distress.
 She does get into trouble, so she has to either talk her way out, or in the sections where she’s playable, make a stealthy exit.
 She uses the tools she has, but those don’t include wall-crawling, web-slinging, or, say, being made of bees.